sikaeducation/curriculum/courses/501/standards/solve-technical-interviewing-challenges/topics/interview-trivia/README.md

 1. Admit you're not sure about the answer
 2. Try to pull out any words or concepts that you recognize and create connections to them
 3. Ask for help
-4. Ask if you can look it up
+4. Optionally, ask if you can look it up

+For example, if you don't know the answer to "What is inheritance?", you could respond:

+"I'm not sure, but I can infer from the name it's about getting something from somewhere else, a parent maybe?
+Am I in the ballpark?"

+You can use this as a springboard for a conversation or an opportunity to learn.
+Things your interviewer says may also trigger your memory for times you have used or seen the concept being discussed.